nubs/bizgolf/README.md

  *     constant is being used.
  * @param mixed|null $constantValue The value of the constant to set, if a
  *     constant is being used.
- * @return string The docker image id that was created.
+ * @return array A description of the docker image that was created.
  * @throws Exception if unable to create docker image */ function createImage($language, $script);